-Other options for travel to and from campus:
+Other options for travel to and from campus follow below:

 University Shuttle - A shuttle service is available on campus that is in operation Monday through Friday when classes are in session.
-It stops at University Ridge as well as other designated tudent Life www.esu.edu locations around the campus.
+It stops at University Ridge as well as other designated locations around the campus.

-Local Bus Service with Monroe County Transit - The Monroe County (MC) Transit has a local bus route that runs through campus and has various pick-up points and bus stops in East Stroudsburg, Stroudsburg, Tannersville, and Mount Pocono.
+Local Bus Service - The Monroe County (MC) Transit has a local bus route that runs through campus and has various pick-up points and bus stops in East Stroudsburg, Stroudsburg, Tannersville, and Mount Pocono.
 The transit services extend as far as Snydersville and Effort.
 For more information on bus schedules, areas of transit and bus passes, contact MC Transit at 570-839-6282 or stop by the Office of Commuter Student Services for schedule guides.